macg20/funnyQuartz/README.md

-Exchange Rate downloader from NBP API.
+Simple implemntation Quratz , which gets exchange rates from NBP API